 Peer support

-You can access a range of Macular Society peer support services in-person, over the telephone or via the internet.
+You can access a range of Macular Society peer support services in-person, over the telephone or online.

 Our support services